freemint/teradesk/readme.txt

 - Improvement of the algorithm for file copying when floppies are involved.

-- Check whether the limits of 32767  selected items and 2GB total byte count on a partition may present  a problems on higher-end systems,  and correct that problem if possible.
+- Check whether the limits of 32767  selected items and 2GB total byte count in selected items may present  a problems on higher-end systems,  and correct that problem if possible.

 - Complete compliance to the AV-protocol and Drag & Drop protocol.